Malachi216/scary-cherrie-pipeline/README.md

 A modular AI-powered content generation and automation framework designed to take minimal input (e.g., a simple thumbnail or topic) and generate structured, high-quality content outputs such as fully developed YouTube scripts, articles, summaries, and more.

-This project focuses on an end-to-end automation workflow — from brief idea input to polished content output — using modern LLMs, retrieval systems, and flexible pipeline .
+This project focuses on an end-to-end automation workflow — from brief idea input to polished content output — using modern LLMs, retrieval systems, and flexible pipeline components.

 ---